-You may want to organize your backup data, either by department, type of database maintained, or level of backup.
-You may send your database backups to separate media, simply by setting up a volume pool for those database backups.
+You might want to organize your backup data in different ways, such as by department, type of database maintained, or level of backup.
+You can send your database backups to separate media, simply by setting up a volume pool for those database backups.
 To customize media organization for BusinesSuite Module for Oracle: